sandfox/node-gift-box/README.md

 Adds a definition for the named `service` to the container.
 Transient services get instantiated each time they are requested in a container.
 If multiple services depend on a Transient service, each one will get a new instance

+- `service` is the name of the service we are defining.
+- `serviceProvider` is a function as mentioned in concepts (`ServiceProvider`).
+This function will be supplied with one argument, a dependencies object, that is a plain javascript object containing all the requested dependencies.
-`service` is the name of the service we are defining `serviceProvider` is a function as mentioned in concepts (`ServiceProvider`) `['array', 'of', 'named', 'services']` is an array of service names which this service is dependent on.
+- `['array', 'of', 'named', 'services']` is an array of service names which this service is dependent on.
+This is optional.

 The order of adding service definitions to the container does not matter as long as you do not create a circular dependency chain (an `Error` will be thrown if you add a definition that would create such a situation)